curtarnolds/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Python - Hello, World

+## Tasks
-## 0-run - Shell script that runs a python script saved in the environment variable $PYFILE
+* 0-run - Shell script that runs a python script saved in the environment variable $PYFILE

+* 1-run_inline - Shell script that runs Python code saved in the environment variable $PYCODE